FOR IMMEDIATE RELEASE: June 3, 2013

 Shelly Angers, N.H.
 Department of Cultural Resources

-To participate in “One World, Many Stories,” families should visit their local public library.
+To participate in “Dig Into Reading,” families should visit their local public library.
 Most libraries ask children to register and then to keep track of how much time they spend reading or how many books they read during the summer months.
 Libraries may offer participants the opportunity to read whichever books they want, even if they’re not related to this summer’s theme.
 Children are encouraged to read as much as they can.

-Some libraries are also offering a summer reading program for teens, “You Are Here”; this year’s theme for adult readers is “Novel Destinations.”
+In keeping with the underground theme, some libraries are offering a summer reading program for teens, “Beneath the Surface”; this year’s theme for adult readers is “Groundbreaking Reads.”

 Students who read during summer months retain more of their reading skills and are better prepared for school in the fall.
 The Collaborative Summer Reading Program helps encourage children to spend more time enjoying non-assigned reading during the summer months.